BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on Classification of Own Funds.pdf.md

 1.94.
 Where the supervisory authority rejects the application, it should state the

 reasons on which the decision is based.
 --- Page 21 ---
 **Section 6: Transitional arrangements**

-### **Guideline 27 - Transitional arrangements**
+#### **Guideline 27 - Transitional arrangements**

 1.95.
 Undertakings should assess all basic own-fund items issued prior to 1 January

-2016 or the date of entry into force of Commission Delegated Regulation 2015/35 referred to in Article 97 of Solvency II, whichever is earliest to determine whether they display the features determining classification under Articles 71 and 73 of Commission Delegated Regulation 2015/35.
-Where such items display the features determining classification as Tier 1 or Tier 2, undertakings should classify the item in that tier, even if the item cannot be used to meet the available solvency margin according to the laws, regulations and administrative provisions which are adopted pursuant to Directive 73/239/EEC, Directive 2002/13/EC, Directive 2002/83/EC and Directive 2005/68/EC.
+2016 or the date of entry into force of Commission Delegated Regulation referred to in Article 97 of Solvency II, whichever is earliest to determine whether they display the features determining classification under Articles 71 and 73 of Commission Delegated Regulation 2015/35.
+Where such items display the features determining classification as Tier 1 or Tier 2, undertakings should classify the item in that tier, even if the item cannot be used to meet the available solvency margin according to the laws, regulations and administrative provisions which are adopted pursuant to Directive/EEC, Directive 2002/13/EC, Directive 2002/83/EC and Directive/EC.

 1.96.
 Where items that are available as basic own funds in accordance with Article